Difficulty: Medium, Asked-In: Amazon, Microsoft, Yahoo, Zoho, Visa

 dp[i][j] = max(P[i - 1] + dp[i - 1][j - W[i - 1]], dp[i - 1][j]);

-Returning the final solution: After filling the entire dp table, we return the value stored in the bottom-right cell of the table, dp[n][C], which represents the maximum profit that can be achieved considering all n items and knapsack capacity C.
+Returning the final solution: After filling the entire dp table, we return the value stored in the bottom-right cell dp[n][C], which represents the maximum profit after considering all n items and knapsack capacity C.

 int knapsack(int P[], int W[], int n, int C)